Pregnancy After Infertility Support

 Questions About Pregnancy After Infertility

-Why am I not happy now that I'm finally pregnant?
+Why might I feel unhappy now that I'm finally pregnant?

-When does pregnancy after infertility anxiety go away?
+When does anxiety about pregnancy after infertility begin to ease?

 Is it normal to feel guilty about being pregnant after infertility?